wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [TTW Collectibles - Merged](https://www.nexusmods.com/newvegas/mods/75829) - An assortment of quests to help with the collection of all Bobbleheads, Steel Ingots, Keller Family Transcripts, Intel Briefcases, and Alien Captive Recorded Logs.
 - If experiencing crashes when picking up notes with this mod, this can be remedied by updating to the unreleased JIP file pinned in the WSG discord server.

-[TTW Ultimate Invisible Wall Remover](https://www.nexusmods.com/newvegas/mods/77975) - A comprehensive invisible wall remover for Tale of Two Wastelands.
-- This allows you to cross previously uncrossable mountains or rubble piles separating buildings.
-This will make traveling easier, but will also allow access to areas not designed to be accessed and may break scripted events if areas are prematurely accessed.

 [TTW Quick Train to NV Prompt](https://www.nexusmods.com/newvegas/mods/82311) - Allows for starting in NV without the imperfections that can accompany the standard TTW provided option, and that [TTW Quick Start](https://mod.pub/ttw/54-ttw-3-3-esp-less-quick-start) disables.

 [Unmissable Casino Rewards](https://www.nexusmods.com/newvegas/mods/83485) - Prevents you from bypassing reward tiers in casinos.